 The Evangelism Award: This award was established in 2011 and is provided by the Chic Shaver Center for Evangelism.
 The award recognizes the importance of highlighting evangelism among our pastors and people.
 A graduating senior or student entering the senior year is selected by the administration at the recommendation of the evangelism professors of Nazarene Bible College.
-The award is given as recognition to the person who "shows the greatest concern for and effectiveness in reaching lost people for Christ."
+The award is given as recognition to the student who "shows the greatest concern for and effectiveness in